PULPIT TODAY SERMONS

 This designation expresses the Church’s role in possessing God’s eternal truth in opposition to the enemies of deception and evil.
 Saints of God, the Church is entrusted with maintaining the standard of truth without compromise.

-Folks, these liberal, water‑down‑the‑truth Churches are so diluted they don’t realize the Lord’s sword has severed their silver cord of life and His hammer has shattered their foundation.
-Listen, the Church cannot be the Church without adhering to and heralding its chief constitution—the Bible.
+Folks, the Church cannot be the Church without adhering to and heralding its chief constitution—the Bible!

 Conclusion